 What are the requirements for a professional member?

-Therefore, beginning on July 1, 2006, in order to be listed as a Professional ACO Coach, new members will need to provide information declaring:
+In order to be listed as a Professional ACO Coach, new members will need to provide information declaring:

 Evidence of an active coaching practice